Sissi (Finnish light infantry)

-Sissi is a Finnish term for light infantry which conducts reconnaissance, sabotage and guerrilla warfare operations behind enemy lines.
+Sissi is a Finnish term for light infantry which conducts border security, commando style raids on key targets, guerrilla warfare, long-range penetration, reconnaissance, and sabotage operations behind enemy lines.

 The word sissi, first attested in the modern meaning "patrolman, partisan, spy" in 1787, comes to Finnish from Slavic and refers either to a forest bandit or his yew bow.

-The Finnish Army trained Sissi units to conduct long range reconnaissance patrols, gather intelligence from concealed observation posts, raid enemy installations (especially supply depots), conduct road side ambushes and pursue and destroy enemy special forces units.
+The Finnish Army trained Sissi units to conduct commando style raids on key targets (short-duration strikes or small-scale offensive actions), conduct road side ambushes, frontline military intelligence gathering from concealed observation posts, long-range reconnaissance, pursue and destroy enemy commandos or special forces units, and sabotage enemy installations (especially supply depots).

 In wartime, an unspecified number of reservists were to be assigned to Sissi battalions and would deploy and operate as small groups up to company size.
-They were meant to either infiltrate through enemy lines to their rear, or stay behind and covertly operate against enemy forces in their area of responsibility even after regular friendly troops had been forced to retreat.
+They were meant to either infiltrate through enemy lines to their rear, or stay behind and clandestine operates against enemy forces in their area of responsibility even after regular friendly troops had been forced to retreat.
 Sissi battalions were part of Finnish Army "local troops", unlike the jäger and armored brigades meant for operational use.